-The LCD monitor and digital receiver are powered by the on board power supply (PSU) which is located in the PSU locker.
-Ensure that the 12V supply is turned on at the control panel.
+The LCD monitor and digital television receiver are powered by the on board 12 volt power supply (PSU) which is located in the PSU locker.
+Ensure that the 12 volt supply us turned on at the control panel.

-An isolator switch is located under the PSU that will cut the 12V power to the monitor and digital receiver and should be pressed to the off position if the vehicle is to be left for a prolonged period of time.
-To view either the digital channel or DVD on the TFT monitor this switch must be in the on position.
+An isolator switch is located close to the PSU that will cut the 12 volt power to the monitor and head unit.
+To view either the digital television or DVD on the fold down monitor this switch must be in the 'on' position.

-Remember; always press this switch to the off position if leaving the vehicle for a prolonged period of time to stop the leisure battery being discharged to dangerous levels.
+Remember; always press this switch to the 'off' position if leaving the vehicle for a prolonged period of time to stop the leisure battery being discharged to dangerous levels.